 The lenses are made from glass, which provides the ultimate in fishing spotting clarity, and you can also choose to go for polycarbonate if you would prefer them.
 The lenses are 100% polarized and provide 100% UV protection to stop your eyes from getting damaged.

-The lenses are also tapered and this straightens out the light rays to provide accurate imaging.
-If the light was left to change course, it would end up causing distortion and make your eyes tired too.
+The lenses are also tapered, straightening out the light rays to provide accurate imaging.
+If the light were left to change course, it would end up causing distortion and make your eyes tired, too.

 These lenses also come with two coatings, a hydroleophobic one on the outside that repels oils and water, plus an anti-reflective coating on the inside that blocks internal light reflections.
 To top it all off, they are also impact and scratch-resistant for durability.